Serving Calumet, Fond du Lac, Menominee, Outagamie, Shawano, Waupaca, and Winnebago counties.

 Menominee Transit

 Specialized transportation is a form of “demand-response service” that responds to riders’ individual requests (or demands) for service (van, small bus, or taxi).
-For example, a trip in a Cabulance vehicle would fall into this category, as would a trip via Dial-A-Ride.
+For example, specialized transportation services can include: volunteer driver programs, voucher programs, fare subsidies, carpool/vanpool services, vehicle loans, travel training, one-call centers, shared ride taxis, intercity buses and employment or aging/disability resource program vehicles/buses.
 There are specialized transportation services available at the county level throughout the region.

 2018 Plans